Phongdo1104/Project-Management/README.md

 <h1>About</h1>
-<p>This project is a clone Trello App was made back in April 2020 for a certain subject in my Second-year University Student as my Final Semester project.</p>
+<p>This project is a clone Trello App, which was made back in April 2020 for a certain subject in my Second-year University Student as my Final Semester project.</p>
 <p>This project is not perfect (and will never be) and not great, either.
 This project was made because I want to learn Python and learn how to use Tkinter to create a GUI application.</p>
-<p>For anyone who want to test this project: This is my early School project so this not a 1:1 Trello Clone so it will has some limitations (For example: You can't move a card from column to column)</p>
+<p>For anyone who want to test this project: This is my early School project so this not a 1:1 Trello Clone and it will have some limitations (For example: You can't move a card from column to column, etc)</p>
 <p>If you read to this part.
 Thank you for visiting my repository, I appreciated a lot :) (And appologize for my bad English, I'm still learning it :"> )</p>
 <hr>
 <h1>Instruction</h1>